Wyre Riparian Restoration Initiative

 Macro-invertebrate families such as the Heptageniidae and Ephemeridae will benefit from the reduction in fine sediments and faecal matter which are allowed to enter Woodplumpton Brook.

-The Wyre Rivers Trust, host of The Wyre Waters Catchment Partnership is pleased to announce that it has recently completed the delivery of this project.
-Around 1,100m of fencing and 5 sections of bank restoration work have been completed along with the installation of an interpretation panel.
+As part of this project, around 1,100m of fencing and 5 sections of bank restoration work were completed along with the installation of an interpretation panel.
 The works were delivered on a section of Woodplumpton Brook which is in close proximity to the village of Catforth.

 This is particularly important in this area as the diversity of aquatic invertebrates in this brook is not reaching its potential due to inputs of sediment and diffuse agricultural pollution.
 Through the restoration of bankside habitat we aim to promote increases in water and habitat quality, the improvements which result will allow Woodplumpton Brook to support a greater diversity of aquatic life.